olcay/skeletor/README.md

 1. Walk thorugh all the files in the root directory of the repository.
 1. Remove the old extraction folders.
 1. Read only the files with the defined Excel file extensions.
-1. Split the module content into lines for a better display.
+1. Read the module content.
-1. Check the lines for special attributes.
+1. Check the content lines for special attributes.
     - Ignore Attribute lines except VB_Name if it is needed.
     - If an id is defined then use it as a folder name.
 1. If the folder does not exists, create a new one.
-1. Write the content to the module file.
+1. Write the content to a module file.

 An explanation to the Python code that is used in this project can be found in [the sources](#sources).

-There are also comment lines to explain in details.

 ## Exceptions